sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 For further details on the CLI setup, Check [3.2.2 CLI](#322-cli)

 #### 3.1.1.3 YANG models
 YANG is a data modeling language used to model configuration data, state data, Remote Procedure Calls, and notifications for network management protocols.
 For further details check [The YANG 1.1 Data Modeling Language](https://tools.ietf.org/html/rfc7950)

-SONiC is currently getting onboarded to YANG data models to help verify and generate the configurations.
-We will leverage these YANG models to help verify the result of simulating the JsonPatch on ConfigDb, to make sure final outcome adhers to all the constrains defined in the YANG models.
+SONiC is currently getting on-boarded to YANG data models to help verify and generate the configurations.
+We will leverage these YANG models to help verify the result of simulating the JsonPatch on ConfigDb, to make sure final outcome adheres to all the constrains defined in the YANG models.
 For further details check [YANG SONiC models](https://github.com/Azure/sonic-buildimage/tree/master/src/sonic-yang-models).

 #### 3.1.1.4 Patch Orderer
 This component is going to solve the problems discussed in [Stage-2 JSON Patch Ordering](#stage-2-json-patch-ordering).
 This component is going to help provide an order of execution to the JsonPatch, in such a way when the config is updated in this order, there will be no errors generated on the device.
 The exact implementation details of this component will not be included in this design document, but we are going to explain in details the contract for any implementation.